annxiesun/annxiesun/README.md

 ![enter image description here](https://media.giphy.com/media/T1Z2qu7qbij68O9Qwf/giphy.gif)
 ### Welcome to my Github 😄

-I'm a student at the University of Waterloo pursuing a degree in Computer Science (specializing in Human Computer Interaction), and a minor in Fine Arts.
-My main areas of expertise are:
+I'm a student at the University of Waterloo pursuing a degree in Computer Science (specializing in Human Computer Interaction), My main areas of expertise are:

  - Web Development
  - Mobile Development